-Parental or guardian permission for children under 18 (co-signing for children over seven, who must also give their consent).
-In schools, teachers must inform parents in advance of the visit, giving them a chance to opt out, and a teacher can sign on their behalf
+- An individual over 18 signing for themselves. - Parental or guardian permission for children under 18 (co-signing for children over seven, who must also give their consent).

-Group permission for communities or people in the background where it's not possible to get everyone's written consent.
-A person in authority (community leader, head teacher or hospital head) can sign on a group's behalf, as long as people verbally agree or are given the chance to move out of the photo
+- In schools, teachers can sign on children's behalf, as parents have trusted their child's care to them, the teacher acts as a guardian.
+But check the local context, in some countries teachers must inform parents in advance of the visit, giving them a chance to opt out. - Group permission for communities or people in the background where it's not possible to get everyone's written consent.
+A person in authority (community leader, head teacher or hospital head) can sign on a group's behalf, as long as people verbally agree and are given the chance to move out of the photo if they want to.

-Low literacy subjects can sign with a thumbprint or give audio or video permission, with their response audibly translated.
+Low literacy subjects can sign with a thumbprint, a cross or give audio or video permission, with their response audibly translated.
 Alternatively, a reliable witness to can sign to confirm informed consent was given.

-Consent is not needed for unrecognisable people (faces and all other identifying features obscured).
-In busy places or large crowds you can make a judgement call - ask yourself "Would I want this image of me and/or my family to be used as a marketing, fundraising, or communications tool for an organisation in another country?"
+Evidence of consent is not needed for unrecognisable people (faces and all other identifying features obscured) or adults in public spaces or large crowds.
+But always ask verbal permission before taking photos, and use your judgement - ask yourself "Would I want this image of me and/or my family to be used as a marketing, fundraising, or communications tool for an organisation in another country?"